The Anthem (Good Charlotte song): Background and composition

+Critical reception

+American trade magazine Variety ranked "The Anthem" as one of the best emo songs of all time in 2022.

-Release and reception
+Release and chart performance

 "The Anthem" was serviced to American alternative radio on January 13, 2003, and peaked at number 10 on the Billboard Modern Rock Tracks chart in late March 2003.
 The song then crossed over to contemporary hit radio, to which the song was released on March 3, 2003.
 Appearing as the Billboard Hot 100's "Hot Shot Debut" at number 56 later the same month, "The Anthem" took three more weeks to peak at number 43 on the listing, becoming Good Charlotte's second top-50 hit in the US.
 The song also charted on the Billboard Mainstream Top 40, where it reached number 11 in May 2003.
-On December 12, 2005, the song received a gold certification from the Recording Industry Association of America (RIAA) for selling over 500,000 digital copies in the US.
+On June 20, 2025, the song received a triple-platinum certification from the Recording Industry Association of America (RIAA) for sales and streaming figures exceeding three million units.

 "The Anthem" was released in Australia as a CD single on March 3, 2003.
 The following week, the song debuted at number 14, its peak, on the ARIA Singles Chart and spent a second week at number 14 in April 2003 before descending the chart, totaling 18 weeks in the top 50.
 The Australian Recording Industry Association (ARIA) awarded the song a gold disc in 2003 for shipping over 35,000 copies in Australia.
 In New Zealand, the song first appeared on the RIANZ Singles Chart on March 16, 2003, and climbed to number 27 two weeks later, spending seven weeks on the chart.
-The track was released in the United Kingdom on August 18, 2003, when it debuted and peaked at number 10 on the UK Singles Chart to become Good Charlotte's third top-10 hit in the UK, and it was certified gold by the British Phonographic Industry (BPI) in 2021 for sales and streams exceeding 400,000 units.
+The track was released in the United Kingdom on August 18, 2003, when it debuted and peaked at number 10 on the UK Singles Chart to become Good Charlotte's third top-10 hit in the UK, and it was certified platinum by the British Phonographic Industry (BPI) in 2024 for sales and streams exceeding 600,000 units.
 Elsewhere in Europe, the song reached number 28 in Sweden, number 34 in Ireland, and number 52 in Germany.

-Variety ranked it as one of the best emo songs of all time in 2022.